ericrisco/infojobs-hackaton/readme.md

 2. **Job Profile extract from InfoJobs**: Extract your job profile from Infojobs through natural language.
 3. **Job Profile Generation**: Generate your job profiles through natural language.
 4. **Job Profile Modification**: Modify job profiles through natural language.
+5. **Technology Extraction from GitHub**: Extract the technologies used in your GitHub repositories through natural language.
-5. **Job Search by Profile**: Use your job profile to formulate queries to the Infojobs API and get job offers.
+6. **Job Search by Profile**: Use your job profile to formulate queries to the Infojobs API and get job offers.
-6. **Job Search by Prompt**: Use a prompt to formulate queries to the Infojobs API and get job offers.
+7. **Job Search by Prompt**: Use a prompt to formulate queries to the Infojobs API and get job offers.
-7. **Job Offer Evaluation**: Compare a job offer with your profile and get feedback.
+8. **Job Offer Evaluation**: Compare a job offer with your profile and get feedback.
-8. **Bad Joke Generator**: Generate bad jokes related to AI, programming, and job searching.
+9. **Bad Joke Generator**: Generate bad jokes related to AI, programming, and job searching.
-9. **Daily Job Offers**: Sends a job offer to your Telegram based on your job profile each day.
+10. **Daily Job Offers**: Sends a job offer to your Telegram based on your job profile each day.

 ## 💻 Technologies